 What we know about illegal immigration from Mexico

-2More non-Mexicans than Mexicans were apprehended at U.S. borders in 2014, the first time on record this has happened.
-In fiscal 2014, 229,178 Mexicans were apprehended, a sharp drop from a peak of 1.6 million apprehended in 2000.
-The decline in apprehensions reflects the decrease in number of unauthorized Mexican immigrants coming to the U.S.
+2More non-Mexicans than Mexicans were apprehended at U.S. borders in fiscal year 2016 for the second time on record (the first was in fiscal 2014.)
+In fiscal 2016, 192,969 Mexicans were apprehended, a sharp drop from a peak of 1.6 million apprehensions in 2000.
+The decline in apprehensions reflects the decrease in the number of unauthorized Mexican immigrants coming to the U.S.

 3Mexicans were deported from the U.S. 242,456 times in 2015 – up from 169,031 in 2005, but down from a recent high of 309,807 in 2013.
 The increase over the past decade is due in part to a 2005 shift in policy that increased the chances of being deported following apprehension in the border region.
 Prior to that change, many unauthorized immigrants were returned without a formal deportation order.

 4Mexican unauthorized immigrants are more likely to be long-term residents of the U.S. As of 2014, 78% had lived in the U.S. for 10 years or more, while only 7% had been in the country for less than five years.
 By comparison, 52% of unauthorized immigrants from countries other than Mexico had lived in the U.S. for at least a decade as of 2014, while 22% had lived in the U.S. for less than five years.

 5Unauthorized immigrants from Mexico make up at least 75% of the total unauthorized immigrant population in three states.
 This is the case in New Mexico (91%), Idaho (87%) and Arizona (81%).
 In California, Mexicans make up 71% of the state’s unauthorized immigrant population, and they numbered more than 1.6 million in 2014 – the highest total of any state.

 Note: This post was originally published July 5, 2015, and has been updated.